Myrmex/overview/cadmus.md

 ---
 layout: page
 title: Cadmus
-subtitle: "Structured Content Creation System"
+subtitle: Structured Content Creation System
 ---

 👉 [Cadmus Presentation](https://cadmus.fusi-soft.com): refer to this site for a general introduction to Cadmus.
 The site is still under development, especially for its interactive resources, but it still represents the most complete introduction to the system philosophy.